 “Until the Nell, the only other luxury ski hotel in North America was the Stein Eriksen Lodge, which you entered through the garage,” says Calderon.
 “What the Nell did was expose that European level of comfort, luxury and service to the North American market.
 It changed skiing in North America.”

-Photo courtesy of the Aspen Historical Society, Aspen Skiing Co.
+Photography by: Photo courtesy of the Aspen Historical Society, Aspen Skiing Co.
 Collection